 Played with punch and joy by a close friend of Yehudi Menuhin (Gilles Apap, "the renegade fiddler"), and a disciple of Ravi Shankar (Udhai Mazumdar) and his apprentices.

 In 2017, in Romania, with a revival of the famous “West meets East” albums of Ravi Shankar and Yehudi Menuhin.

 The meeting at mid-distance between the Eastern and the Western World, inspired the musicians to find new blends of sounds.

 The result was a new music.
-Songs from Transylvania, Moldavia and Walachia got new avatars, being recomposed for violin and Indian instruments.
-Plus, 3 sold-out tours with 2500 spectators each, for 3 years in the row.
+Songs from Transylvania, Moldavia, and Walachia got new avatars, being recomposed for violin and Indian instruments.
+Plus, 3 sold-out tours with 2500 spectators each, for 3 years in a row.